Back to Stories & News

 • Diarrhea

 Veterinarians usually diagnose based on signs, bloodwork results, biopsy, or a fine needle aspirate of abnormal tissue.
-Additional tests, such as ultrasound or X-ray, are often used as adjunctive diagnostic tests to assess the extent of disease.
+Additional tests, such as ultrasound or X-ray, are often used as adjunctive diagnostic tools to assess the extent of disease.

 Histiocytic sarcoma can take many forms, and symptoms and prognosis vary greatly depending on the subtype.
 The three recognized subtypes are:

-• Localized disease, confined to one organ, usually undergoes treatment with surgery followed by chemotherapy.
+1. Localized disease, confined to one organ, usually undergoes treatment with surgery followed by chemotherapy.
 In many cases, patients can live more than one year (and occasionally longer), depending on the success of the surgery.

-• Disseminated disease affects many different organs.
+2. Disseminated disease affects many different organs.
 Although chemotherapy can be used to slow the progression of the disease, the prognosis remains poor, with most patients only living a few months after diagnosis.

-Science to Save Animals Starts with YOU
+Science to Save Animals Starts With YOU

-Sadly, an estimated six million dogs are diagnosed with cancer each year, and cancer is a leading cause of death in dogs.
-Veterinarians have limited treatment options due to a lack of funding for research focused on the many cancers that take our dogs’ lives too early.
+Sadly, an estimated 6 million dogs are diagnosed with cancer each year, and cancer is a leading cause of death in dogs.
+Veterinarians have limited treatment options due to a lack of funding for research focused on the many cancers that take our dogs' lives too early.

 Resources